Danny Willems -- Work In Progress

 A mathematician fighting for privacy and security on the Internet, while dreaming about describing the Universe with equations and symbols.

-1) Prepare the USB (ext4 example)
+1) Format the USB

 lsblk -o NAME,SIZE,MODEL,MOUNTPOINT